Estimated reading time: 6 minutes

 Job Outlook for HVAC Technicians

 The job outlook for HVAC technicians is very positive.
-In fact, the number of jobs available in the field is supposed to grow by 15 percent between now and the year 2026.
+In fact, the number of jobs available in the field is supposed to grow by 15 percent between now and the year 2026 (according to the BLS as of January 2019).

 This field is growing much faster than other career fields in the U.S. So, if job security is important to you, it’s a great career to get into.